top of page

 BEST FOR CUSTOMIZABLE TEAM WORKFLOWS

-Monday.com is designed to support structured project workflows through highly customizable boards, multiple project views, and built-in automation.
-Teams can tailor workflows to match different project types while maintaining clear visibility across tasks, timelines, and progress.
+monday.com is designed to support flexible project workflows through highly customizable boards, multiple project views, and built-in automation tools.
+Teams can tailor workflows to match different project types while maintaining strong visibility across tasks, timelines, and progress.

-• Customizable boards and status tracking adapt easily to different workflows
+• Customizable boards and status tracking that adapt to different workflows

-• Multiple project views including Timeline, Calendar, Kanban, and Gantt
+• Multiple project views including Timeline, Calendar, Kanban, and Dashboard

 • Automation and integrations that streamline repetitive processes